brille/brille/docs/motivation.rst

 But they lack the ability to calculate which tetrahedron contains a specified point.
-So interpolating with a tetrahedral tiling is either slow or requires substantial metainformation to be determined in advance.
+So interpolating with a tetrahedral tiling is either slow or requires substantial meta-information to be determined in advance.

-The class :py:class:`BZMeshQdc` implements a 3-D :math:`n`-simplex grid which
+The classes :py:class:`~brille._brille.BZMeshQdc` and :py:class:`~brille._brille.BZNestQdc`
-fills and does not extend beyond the boundaries of a [irreducible] Brillouin zone.
+implement 3-D :math:`n`-simplex grids which fills and does not extend beyond the boundaries of a [irreducible] Brillouin zone.
+The differences between the two classes relate to how their (meta)data is stored, either in a flat or tree format as described in the :doc:`grids page <module/grids>`.

 Hybrid grid
 -----------